Bayesian inference in high-dimensional models: Matrix models

-In the matrix completion model (also known as the ``Netflix problem''), one observes $n$ noisy entries of an unknown $m\times p$ matrix $M$ typically assumed to be of low-rank $r$ (or well-approximated by a low-rank matrix).
-The entries are sampled at random from a distribution on entries indices.
-The rate $(m+p)r\log \max(m, p)$, minimax optimal up to the logarithmic term, was obtained by Mai and Alquier \cite{maialquier15} in the PAC-Bayesian setting for a prior sitting close to small-rank matrices and a class of tempered posteriors (see the discussion section below for more on this topic) while Suzuki \cite{suzuki15} derived similar results for posterior distributions (under assumptions on the law of the design) and also obtained results in the more general case of tensors.
+In the matrix completion model (also known as the ``Netflix problem''), one observes $n$ noisy entries of an unknown $m\times p$ matrix $M$, typically assumed to be of a low rank $r$ (or well-approximated by a low-rank matrix).